-In 2000 we shifted our emphasis to educational research and consulting - specializing in student motivation and engagement.
+In 1999 we launched our educational consulting service, specializing in student motivation and engagement.

-At this time we worked closely with Dr Andrew Martin to develop assessment and workbook tools to assess and enhance students' academic motivation and engagement.
+At this time we worked closely with Dr Andrew Martin to develop assessment, intervention, and professional learning tools to assess and enhance students' academic motivation and engagement.

 This led to the development of the Motivation and Engagement Wheel - a framework that captures the 11 'good' (eg. self-belief), 'bad' (eg. anxiety), and 'ugly' (eg. disengagement) factors of student motivation and engagement.

 Based on this 11-factor framework, Dr Martin developed and validated the Motivation and Engagement Scale (MES) to assess students' motivation and engagement.
-He also developed the Motivation and Engagement Workbook that students can work on to improve their motivation and engagement.
+He also developed the Student Motivation and Engagement Booster Program (formerly, the 'Workbook') that students can work on to improve their motivation and engagement.
+Staff and Parent Training presentation materials were also developed for practitioners (teachers, counselors, psychologists, etc.) and parents.

-Alongside the development of the MES and Workbook, motivation books for parents, teachers, psychologists and counselors were written by Dr Martin and published by top publishing houses (Bantam; Continuum) - and subsequently translated into other languages.
+Alongside the development of the MES and Student Booster Program, motivation books for parents, teachers, psychologists and counselors were written by Dr Martin and published by top publishing houses (Bantam; Continuum) - and subsequently translated into other languages.

-In 2013, Lifelong commenced $5 donations to UNICEF (www.unicef.org.au) for every purchase of the Motivation and Engagement Scale and Workbook.
+In 2013, Lifelong commenced $5 donations to UNICEF (www.unicef.org.au) for every purchase of the MES and Student Booster Program.

-Today (20 years on!), Lifelong is supplying the 20th Edition of the Motivation and Engagement Scale - and the 20th Edition of the Motivation and Engagement Workbook.
+Today (more than 20 years on!), Lifelong is supplying the 22nd Edition of the Motivation and Engagement Scale - and the 22nd Edition of the Student Booster Program.
 Lifelong also continues to disseminate motivation books for those involved in supporting students' academic development and delivers evidence-based and practical presentations, workshops and seminars to school staff, parents, students, psychologists and counselors.

 Our motivation and engagement products and services now span the globe, from North and South America to the Asia-Pacific, to Europe, to the UK, to the Middle East, and Africa.